- Leukoplakia is usually harmless and often resolves on its own. Sometimes it’s a sign of something more serious.

 Leukoplakia is marked by unusual-looking patches inside your mouth.
 These patches can vary in appearance and may have the following features:

-- white or grey color
+- white or gray color

-- thick, hard, and raised surface
+- thick, hard, raised surface

 - hairy (hairy leukoplakia only)

 - red spots (rare)